 Kids misbehave.
 Parents react.
 Kids react (to parents’ reaction).
 Tears flow.
 Rinse, lather, and repeat.
 There must be another way to discipline our children without having to endure the drama.
 No-drama discipline is an approach of child discipline that is based on brain development science that will help your children move from reactivity to receptivity.
 Besides de-escalating the conflict, you will be building your child’s brain and strengthing the bond with him or her.

-How to be an Authoritative Parent
+5 Things an Authoritative Parent Does

 Authoritative Parenting is the most recommended method of parenting which will not only benefit your child but also improve the parent-child relationship into adolescence.
 Learn the benefits of Authoritative Parenting and the 5 elements of becoming an Authoritative Parent.

 Let’s Connect: How to connect at the emotional level with your child

 Some times our children will say and do things that frustrate parents.
 What can parents do to remain calm and connect with their children at an emotional level?
 This skill is the foundation for conflict resolution and problem-solving.